hoanguy12/cybersecurity-home-lab/01-VMware/README.md

 ## Lessons Learned

 VMware provides the hypervisor that creates and manages the virtual environment.
-ISO files are digital versions of OS disk installers that the host boots up to copy its OS onto the VM's virtual hard disk.
+ISO files are digital versions of OS disk installers that the VM boots up to copy the OS onto it's virtual hard disk.